alexandra1044/website/content/_index.md

 ## About Me

 - I am a UK based software engineer and third year undergraduate student.
-- My research interests include neuroevolution, neuromorphic robotics and functional programming.
+- My current research interests include: the application of machine learning in healthcare and medicine; neuroevolution and soft robotics.
-- I also have a passion for $\LaTeX$ (if you couldn't tell!).
+- I also have a passion for $\LaTeX$ and pretty typesetting (if you couldn't tell!).

 ---